huynhmichelle/Documentation/index.md

 The objective of this documentation is to help you get started with using IntelliJ IDEA, an *integrated development environment (IDE)* provided by JetBrains.

-IntelliJ IDEA is an IDE for users to write *code* and develop software in the Java programming language.IntelliJ IDEA has features that can assist users in their development experience.
+IntelliJ IDEA is an IDE for users to write *code* and develop software in the Java programming language.
+IntelliJ IDEA has features that can assist users in their development experience.

 In this guide, there will be walkthroughs for setting up three useful features in IntelliJ IDEA: *version control*, the CheckStyle *plugin*, and *unit tests*.